 This section of the WordPress installation tutorials covers the following areas:

 - How To Register A Domain Name (this tutorial)

-- Finding Available Keyword-Rich Domain Names Quickly (optional)
+- How To Find Available Keyword-Rich Domain Names Quickly (optional)

-- How To Set Up Web Hosting For Your WordPress Site
+- Set Up Web Hosting For Your WordPress Site

-- How To Set Up Nameservers For Your Domain Name
+- Setting Up Nameservers For Your Domain Name

-- Subdomains, Addon Domains And Parked Domains (optional)
+- How To Use Subdomains, Addon Domains And Domain Aliases (optional)

 Registering A Domain Name – Domain Name Providers

 - domain name registrar